ForeseTech/OAuthKeeper2.0/README.md

 # OAuthKeeper

 A simple yet functional REST application to manage HR contacts for MOCK PLACEMENTS (2021).
 It lets only authorized users to view certain contacts.
 Built with NodeJS, Express, Mongoose and EJS.
+Deployed to Heroku.

 ## Contents
 - [Motivation](#motivation)